-Welcome to Mayo and Connemara, in the West of Ireland.
-Here is some information about our land and where we bring you on guided walking tours.
+Welcome to Mayo and Connemara, in the wild West of Ireland.
+Here is some information about our land and where I would be delighted to bring you on guided walking tours.

 Rising from the surrounding bogs, we love the mountains of the Nephin Beg range, the Maumtrasna plateau and the Sheeffrys.
 Mweelrea, at 814 m and Connacht’s highest peak, towers over the ocean to its immediate west and Killary Harbour, Ireland’s only genuine fjord, to its immediate south.
 The ‘holy mountain’ of Croagh Patrick, on the very shore of Clew Bay, attracts tens of thousands of hikers every year.